openebs/lvm-localpv/docs/snapshot.md

 - Snapshots created by LVM driver are ReadOnly by default as opposed to the ReadWrite snapshots created by default by `lvcreate` command
 - The size of snapshot will be set to the size of the origin volume

-### Steps to create a snapshot
-1. A SnapshotClass needs to be created.
-A sample SnapshotClass can be found [here](https://github.com/openebs/lvm-localpv/blob/master/deploy/sample/lvmsnapclass.yaml).
+### Default SnapshotClass Without SnapSize Parameter

+In default snapshotclass case, for thin volumes a thin snapshot will be created.
+Similarly for thick volume a thick snapshot will be created.

+While creating the thick snapshot for thick volumes, since snapsize parameter is not provided, driver will reserve size equal to the volume for snapshots.

 ```yaml
 kind: VolumeSnapshotClass
 apiVersion: snapshot.storage.k8s.io/v1